-There has been some talk over the internet lately that suggests that Keto won’t work for you if you are over forty.
+There has been some talk over the internet lately that suggests that Keto over 40 doesn’t work.
 Don’t believe the lies.
 Keto is for EVERYONE.

 Maybe there are some of us who don’t want to jump right up and admit our age.

-Yes, both Brenna and I are over 40, but we don’t feel like it.
+Yes, both Brandy and I are over 40, but we don’t feel like it.

 Being thin with great overall health and high energy levels has sure helped with staying active.